kainwei/zeppelin_spark_on_kubernete/README.md

 Spark](http://spark.apache.org/) cluster as an interpreter running on [Kubernete](https://kubernetes.io/).

-You will setup a Spark master service and a set of Spark workers using Spark's [standalone mode](http://spark.apache.org/docs/latest/spark-standalone.html).

-For the impatient expert, jump straight to the [tl;dr](#tldr) section.
 ### Why do this
 This is a good example to learn k8s and also how spark and zeppelin work.